abeslam/cloaksec-scripts/README.md

 Terminator is required for full functionality

+There are probably better ways to do all of this.
 ## pplfinder
 Cewl shouldn't be the end of it.
 Check for common usernames with pplfinder.